 Create A Calorie Surplus

 Your body needs a certain amount of calories in a day to perform daily activities.
-When you achieve balance in calorie consumption and expenditure, your current weight will be maintained.
+When you achieve balance between calorie consumption and expenditure, your current weight will be maintained.
 The only way you can gain weight is to eat more calories than your body burns in a day for a specific period (12).

 Put Emphasis On Calorie-Dense Foods